james-millner/jamesmillner.dev/content/posts/5-HomeMonitoring/index.md

 ### Prometheus

 In relation to the above, Prometheus is an example of a monitoring tool.
 It offers the functionality to gather, store and query metrics.
-Prometheus collects metrics over a period of time using a pull based model and allows you to customize the frequency of how often it polls for data.
+Prometheus collects metrics over a period of time using a pull based model.
+It allows you to customize the frequency of how often it polls for data.

 This is typically done by applications and systems exposing HTTP endpoints for prometheus to scrape metrics from.
 Metrics for prometheus have to be presented in line format, separated by a line feed character (n) terminating